30th Airlift Squadron

-30th Air Transport Squadron Patch
+30th Air Transport Squadron

-30th Military Airlift squadron Patch
+30th Military Airlift Squadron

-30th Airlift Squadron Patch
+30th Airlift Squadron

 30th Airlift Squadron History and Lineage

 The 30th was originally constituted as the 30th Ferrying Squadron on 9 July 1942.
 It was activated on 25 July 1942 at Presque Isle AAFld, ME, and assigned to the 8th Ferrying (later, 8th Transport) Group.
-Stationed at Bluie West 1, Narsarssuak, Greenland, starting from 6 August 1942, the squadron ferried bombers and P–38 aircraft over the North Atlantic route to England.
+Stationed at Bluie West 1, Narsarsuaq, Greenland, starting from 6 August 1942, the squadron ferried bombers and P–38 aircraft over the North Atlantic route to England.
 It was redesignated 30th Transport Squadron on 24 March 1943 before being disbanded on 1 September 1943.

 Reconstituted, it was redesignated as the 30th Air Transport Squadron, Heavy, on 20 June 1952 before being reactivated on 20 July 1952 at Westover AFB, MA, as a unit of the 1600th Air Transport Group, flying the C-118 aircraft and tasked with providing air transport for the Atlantic Division of MATS.